Meeting FAQ

 Even if you haven’t started your business yet getting out networking will be incredibly useful.
 Being around people who have been through the highs and lows will really support you in developing your ideas and you’ll learn a lot too.
 Come along, we’d love to hear what you are planning!

 You can get so many things from a networking meeting.
 You will get to connect (or reconnect) with people in your business community.
-You’ll probably learn something from listening to the pitches and presentations and you will be able to set up some follow up conversations with useful people too.
+You’ll probably learn something from listening to the presentations and you will be able to set up some follow up conversations with useful people too.
 You can find suppliers and you can also get a great feeling from helping other people too.

 If you can’t make your meeting just email admin@thegrowthcomunity.co.uk or if you locate your booking confirmation email you can return your ticket via the link.